• Published April 8, 2023

 7. Build Social Connections.

 Develop and nurture a broad network of personal and professional relationships.
 Of course, having strong relationship skills at work is important for achieving business outcomes and meeting professional goals, but personal relationships matter too, and can provide the types of support you need for the work-life juggle.
 Both types of social connections are critical in helping you deal with hardships and in developing perspective.
-Remember that strong social connections matter for your building resilient leadership on your team, too.
+Remember that strong social connections matter for building resilient leadership on your team, too.

 8. Engage Your Senses, Including Touch.